xundeenergie/friendica/doc/en/admin/improve-performance.md

-# How to improve the performance of a Friendica site
+# How to improve the performance of a Friendica server

 * [Home](help)